Will-ALVIDI/cppStartingKit/README.md

 The `CCpp.tmLanguage` file is the syntax definition included in the **C++ Starting Kit** package.

-It is composed as follow :
+It is based on the default `C++.sublime-package` file and tweaked as follow :

 * `C.tmLanguage` and `C++.tmLanguage`, which were mainly responsible of the syntax definition for the default C and C++ language support, were splitted, documented, merged and improved in [`CCpp.tmLanguage`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.tmLanguage).
 * `C++.sublime-build`, which embedded the default build system for C and C++, was customized and renamed in [`CCpp.sublime-build`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.sublime-build).